 Family Preference Immigrant Visas have yearly limits, which means that processing time might vary from 1 year to in some rare cases 10 years.
 The date when an applicant’s petition will be reviewed is called a priority date.
-Priority dates are posted by the U.S State Department and they decide when a certain category is processed.
-The annual cap for the family preference visas includes the following visas:
+The U.S State Department posts the priority dates and they decide when they will process a certain category.